When Does Closeness in Distribution Imply Representational Similarity? An Identifiability Perspective: Introduction

 We choose to address these questions from the perspective of identifiability theory.
-In identifiability of probabilistic models, representations are called {\em equivalent} if they result in equal likelihoods, and all equivalent representations define the {\em identifiability class} of the model~\cite{khemakhem2020variational}.\footnote{For a model class $\Theta$ and an equivalence class $\sim$, we use $\Theta / \sim$ to denote the quotient space whose elements are the {\em identifiability classes} of $\sim$-equivalent models in $\Theta$ ---that is, each pair $(\vf, \vg) \sim (\vf', \vg')$ corresponds to a single point in $\Theta / \sim$~(see, e.g., \cite[Definition 1]{khemakhem2020variational}).} Therefore, to preserve the `quality' of the representations, our notion of representational similarity needs to be invariant to precisely those transformations which leave the model likelihood unchanged.
+In identifiability of probabilistic models, representations are called {\em equivalent} if they result in equal likelihoods, and all models with equivalent representations together form an {\em identifiability class}~\cite{khemakhem2020variational}. \footnote{ For a model family $\Theta$ and an equivalence relation $\sim_L$, $\Theta / \sim_L$ denotes the quotient space whose elements are the {\em identifiability classes} $[(\vf, \vg)] \coloneqq \{(\vf', \vg') \in \Theta: (\vf, \vg) \sim_L (\vf', \vg')\}$~\cite{khemakhem2020variational, gresele2021independent}. } Therefore, to preserve the `quality' of representations, our notion of representational similarity needs to be invariant to precisely those transformations which leave the model likelihood unchanged.
 We focus on a model family including many popular pre-training approaches, e.g., autoregressive language models~\citep{radford2019language, brown2020language}, contrastive predictive coding~\citep{oord2018representation}, as well as standard supervised classifiers.
 Identifiability results for this model class show that, under a {\em diversity} condition, equal-likelihood models yield representations which are equal up to certain invertible linear transformations~\citep{khemakhem2020ice, roeder2021linear, lachapelle2023synergies, reizinger2025crossentropy}.

 As a first step toward a theory of representational similarity, we ask: \textbf{For what distributional and representational distances is it true that models whose output distributions are close have similar internal representations?} Addressing this requires going beyond classical identifiability, which assumes exact likelihood equality.
 We do so by proving in \cref{theorem:small_KL_dissimilar_reps} that a small Kullback--Leibler (KL) divergence does not guarantee that the corresponding representations are similar---i.e., close to the identifiability class of our model family.
-As an important corollary, two models which are arbitrarily close to maximizing the likelihood can still have dissimilar representations (\cref{cor:small_loss_dissimilar_reps}).
+As an important corollary, two models which are arbitrarily close to maximizing the data likelihood can still have dissimilar representations (\cref{cor:small_loss_dissimilar_reps}).